Introduction

 -

-Environmental pollution: Pollutants in the air such as particulate matter and ozone can weaken the skin barrier and cause inflammation.
+Pollution: Pollutants in the air such as Fine dust and ozone can weaken the skin barrier and cause inflammation.

 -

-Poor diet: An unbalanced diet low in antioxidants can make your body more vulnerable to oxidative stress.
+Poor nutrition: An unbalanced diet low in antioxidants can make your body more susceptible to oxidative stress.

 -

-Stress and lack of sleep: Chronic stress and insufficient sleep can increase the production of free radicals and weaken your body's natural defense mechanisms.
+Stress and lack of sleep: Chronic stress and insufficient sleep can increase free radical production and weaken your body's natural defenses.

 How antioxidants help

-Antioxidants work by neutralizing free radicals, thus protecting cells from damage.
+Antioxidants work by neutralizing free radicals, thereby protecting cells from damage.
 They support your skin's natural repair mechanisms and promote an even, radiant skin texture.
-By regularly using antioxidants in your skincare and diet, you can slow the signs of aging and improve your skin's health.
+By regularly using antioxidants in skincare and diet, you can slow the signs of skin aging and improve your skin's health.

 The best antioxidants for radiant skin